-Chicago Public Library is stacked with thousands of books.
+Southeast Wisconsin's Public Library is stacked with thousands of books.
 There is an individual section or mini library – Thomas Hughes Children's Library – in it.
 The best part, it is currently open during the pandemic.

 Read them stories every night

 Read your child stories every night from the day they are born till their early school years to develop the habit of reading in them by making them realize how much fun a book can be.

 Designate a part of the house as a reading corner or nook; if you cannot make a home library, stack up all the books you have.
 Encourage your child to spend a certain amount of time every day reading in that spot and give them the freedom to add to the collection.

 Introduce them to new genres

 The main reason your child is not interested in reading is that they haven't found a title they could fall in love with.
 Introduce them to different genres and books and see what tickles their fancy.
 Don't force them to love a book that you like.
 Let them choose whatever suits their interests.

 Have fruitful discussions with your child about what they are reading, how they find a particular book, the best part, favorite character, and more.

 Express and showcase your interest in what your child is reading and motivate them with simple reminders like "Tell me how it ends," "I can't wait for you to tell me what happens next," and "I wonder what (insert character name) will do next."

 Children tend to subconsciously and consciously pick up on a lot of their parents' habits and behaviors.
 So if you read regularly, your child might also pick up that habit naturally.